peak-adventure-travel/xmlsitemap/README.txt

 - Write a review for this module at drupalmodules.com. http://drupalmodules.com/module/xml-sitemap

-- Help keep development active by dontating to the developer. http://davereid.chipin.com/
+- Help keep development active by donating to the developer. http://davereid.chipin.com/